 - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% and 20% of the remaining amount shall be set aside as legal reserve and special reserve.
-The remainder, if any, to be retained or to be appropriated shall be resolved by the stockholders at the stockholders' meeting. - B. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+In addition, if there is any surplus after the special reserve is set aside or reversed as required by regulations, the remainder, if any, to be retained or to be appropriated shall be resolved by the stockholders at the stockholders' meeting. - B. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - C. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - D. The appropriation of 2019 and 2018 earnings had been resolved by the stockholders at the stockholders' meeting.
-Details are summarized below:
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - D. Details of the earnings distribution for 2020 of the Company resolved by the stockholders' meeting on July 5, 2021 and the earnings distribution for 2019 resolved by the stockholders' meeting on May 27, 2020 are as follows:

-2019 2018
+2020 2019

 Dividends per Dividends per

 Amount Share (in dollars) Amount Share (in dollars)

-Legal reserve \$ 113,580 \$ 100,004
+Legal reserve \$ 111,467 \$ 113,580

-Special reserve 227,160 200,009
+Special reserve 214,020 227,160

-Special reserve-Fintech (Note) - 5,000

-Reversal of special reserve (Note) (8,027) (5,478)
+Reversal of special reserve (Note) - (8,027)

-Cash dividends 799,924 \$ 3.20 650,373 \$ 2.80
+Cash dividends 811,934 \$ 2.80 799,924 \$ 3.20